H.E. Sheikh Abdulla Bin Saoud Al-Thani

 Mr Ryan is the Chief Executive Officer of the Regulatory Authority.
 Mr Ryan joined the Regulatory Authority in 2009 from Bank of America Merrill Lynch where he served in a number of senior management positions in London and Dublin, including as Chief Executive Officer of Merrill Lynch International Bank Limited and Country Executive for Bank of America Merrill Lynch in Ireland.
 Prior to joining Merrill Lynch, Mr Ryan was Vice President at Credit Suisse Financial Products and an associate with Cadwalader, Wickersham & Taft specialising in banking, securities and corporate law.
-Mr Ryan is a member of Qatar’s Financial Stability and Risk Control Committee, a member of the Qatar National Anti-Money Laundering and Terrorism Financing Committee and a member of the Board of Directors of the Qatar Financial Markets Authority.
+Mr Ryan is a member of Qatar’s Financial Stability and Risk Control Committee, a member of the Qatar National Anti-Money Laundering and Combating the Financing of Terrorism Committee and a member of the Board of Directors of the Qatar Financial Markets Authority.

 Mr Nasser Ahmad Al-Shaibi

 Mr Nasser Al-Shaibi was appointed a Board member of the Regulatory Authority in March 2012.
 Mr Al-Shaibi is presently the Chief Executive Officer (CEO) of Qatar Financial Markets Authority (QFMA), prior to which he served in a number of roles within Qatar Gas and the Doha Securities Market (Qatar Exchange) from 1993 to 2005.
 He was the team leader behind the establishment of the QFMA in 2006, and was actively involved in developing the QFMA in the State of Qatar.
 He has held many leadership positions in the financial sector such as Vice-Chairman of the Qatar Finance and Business Acad¬emy (QFBA) and Board member of the Qatar Central Bank (QCB).

 At the international level and during his current position, the Qatar Financial Markets Authority gained full membership of the Interna¬tional Organization of Securities Commissions (IOSCO) and became a member of the three specialised committees under the umbrella of IOSCO.
 He signed a partnership agreement with the Associa¬tion of National Numbering Agencies (ANNA), as well as joined the membership of the Islamic Financial Services Board (IFSB).
 At the regional level, he was the President of the Union of Arab Securities Authorities for the year 2012-2013.